readthedocs/readthedocs.org/docs/automation-rules.rst

 Automation rules allow project maintainers to automate actions on new branches and tags on repositories.

-When a version is created from a new branch or tag, automation rules can perform actions like activating the new version, or setting the new version as the default version.

 Creating an automation rule
 ---------------------------